dgaydukov/cert-aws/sa/files/sa.md

 }
 ```
 Make sure you have logic to update `ResponseURL`, otherwise stack that use your lambda would be stuck in `UPDATE_ROLLBACK_COMPLETE_CLEANUP_IN_PROGRESS` state.
+Description - first level tag, where you can put template description, max size 1024 symbols (if you try to exceed limit you will got exception `An error occurred (ValidationError) when calling the UpdateStack operation: Template format error: 'Description' length is greater than 1024.`)

 ###### IAM
 There are 3 types of permission: